≡ Menu

 But beware…

-Inu Puppies are beyond cute, so only put yourself in a room with one if you are certain you want to make one your own because trying to convince yourself not to adopt one while holding one is probably not going to happen!
+Inu Puppies are beyond cute, so only put yourself in a room with one if you are sure you want to make one your own because trying to convince yourself not to adopt one while holding one is probably not going to happen!
+But is adopting a Shiba Inu puppy right for you?
+Our suggestion is to keep reading and find out!

 Shiba Inu Dog Breed Fast Facts